5 Facts About Little Black Bugs On Dogs With Effective Treatment

 Ticks can also cause Lyme disease if you allow them to attach to your dog’s skin.
 Worms are one of the most common types of parasites found in dogs, and they can cause serious health problems such as intestinal blockages or diarrhea.
 Lice are another parasite that lives on dogs’ hair and can cause severe irritation if not treated properly.

-Ants are attracted to sugar stores, which means that they often infest homes with these pests where a lot of sugar is available.
+Ants are attracted to sugar stores, so they often infest homes with these pests where a lot of sugar is available.
 Mites are tiny creatures that live on the skin or fur of dogs and cats and can cause itching and inflammation.

 You can find a few different types of ticks on dogs.
 The most common type is the black-legged tick, also known as the deer tick.
 These ticks are brown or black and measure around 1/8 inch in length.
 The black-legged tick is a major vector for spreading Lyme disease, a serious infection that can cause fever, arthritis, muscle and joint pain, and even seizures.